5jt/dyalog-cookbook/manuscript/03_structure.md

 status←(bar>3) means 'ok' else 'error'
 ~~~

 Trying to resolve the names `means` and `else`, the interpreter would consult `⎕PATH` and find them in `#.Utilities`.
 So far so good: this is what `⎕PATH` is designed for.
-It works fine in simple cases, but it will lead us into problems later:

-* As long as each name leads unambiguously to an object, shift-clicking on it will display it in the editor, a valuable feature
-  of APL in development and debugging.
-The editor allows us to change code during execution, and save those changes back to the scripts.
-But `⎕PATH` can interfere with this and break that valuable connection.
-* Understanding the scope of the space in which a GUI callback executes can be challenging enough; introducing `⎕PATH` makes it
-  harder still.
-* Using the same name in a different namespace for a function that does something similar but not exactly the same and then add
-  that namespace to `⎕PATH` as well can lead to bugs that a very hard to detect.
+It works fine in simple cases, but in our experience its use quickly leads to confusion about which functions are called or edited, and where new names are created.
+We recommend that you avoid `⎕PATH` if reasonable alternatives are available.

 ### Convert the WS LetterCount into a single scripted namespace.